MiguelMJ/Candle/CONTRIBUTING.md

 This is a list of topics that could make it to a future version of Candle.

 - **Use of shaders**.
 I'm afraid I have zero practical knowledge about programming shaders.
-If any of the functionalities achieved using blending modes and prerendered textures (the case of RadialLight.cpp) can be replicated with shaders, that would be awesome.
+If any of the functionalities achieved using blending modes and prerendered textures (the case of PointLight.cpp) can be replicated with shaders, that would be awesome.

   - Not only replicating the already available effects, but also adding new ones like penumbra, blur, more complex fading functions...

-  Relevant files: `src/RadialLight.cpp`, `src/DirectedLight.cpp`, `src/LightingArea.cpp`
+  Relevant files: `src/PointLight.cpp`, `src/DirectedLight.cpp`, `src/LightingArea.cpp`

 - **Optimization to raycasting algorithms**.
 This algorithms have already several optimizations, but I don't know if it is possible to speed them up more.

-  Relevant fields: `src/Line.hpp`, `src/RadialLight.cpp`, `src/DirectedLight.cpp`
+  Relevant fields: `src/Line.hpp`, `src/PointLight.cpp`, `src/DirectedLight.cpp`

-  There is only one case where I know it would be possible but I have not been able to make it work: the check that a RadialLight makes in `src/RadialLight.cpp:142` is intended to filter out edges whose mathematical line definition is far away.
-It is better than no filter, but it would be better to use the distance to the mathematical line `src/RadialLight.cpp:138` only when the orthogonal projection is contained within the edge segment, and otherwise use the minimum between the distance to the ends of the edge (see commented in `src/RadialLight.cpp:141`).
+  There is only one case where I know it would be possible but I have not been able to make it work: the check that a PointLight makes in `src/PointLight.cpp:142` is intended to filter out edges whose mathematical line definition is far away.
+It is better than no filter, but it would be better to use the distance to the mathematical line `src/PointLight.cpp:138` only when the orthogonal projection is contained within the edge segment, and otherwise use the minimum between the distance to the ends of the edge (see commented in `src/PointLight.cpp:141`).

 ## Where is help NOT wanted?